dribnet/purvs/README.md

 06/05/20

+Update 6: I am starting to be able to transfer my code over into draw letters and letters, I think I will need to re name some parameter names and my brain is getting confused.
+I also have hand drawn all my letters out to help make the conversion into code easier

 Update 5: I was able to create varibles and I think to achieve a better look I need to use less shapes and sticking with the triangles does make me have a lot of varibles for each point so it will be important for me to strip this idea back

 Update 4: I am now playing around with the opacity, I think I want to use the parameters to create the triangle shapes better, I will just need to make sure that I don't go over the 20 allowance.
 I think with opacity I could create an if statment out of this which could add some interest to the design.
 I am a little bit more conifedent with what I can use and have a better direction on how I want to create my design.
 I defenity want to keep it abstract and prehaps even have little to no link to what the letters are kinda like bralie but it is an organised pattern.